 - Next, transfer the caramel to a bowl, and fold in the remaining crunchy peanut butter, mixing until smooth.

 - Spread the caramel on top of the base using your spatula.
 Add the roasted peanuts on top of the caramel and place in the freezer for at least 2 hours (overnight if possible).

 Coating the candy bars

-- Remove the snickers slab from the baking tray and cut into bars.
-Make these fun size snickers by cutting into 18 miniature bars, large bars by cutting them into 12.
+- Remove the snickers slab from the baking tray and cut it into bars.
+Make these fun size snickers by cutting them into 18 miniature bars, or large bars by cutting them into 12.
 Place the bars back in the freezer whilst you prepare the chocolate coating.

 - Melt the chocolate and coconut oil over a double boiler.
 Then dip the bars into the chocolate and sit them on top of a cooling rack to set.

 - You can dip them a second time for a thicker layer of chocolate.
 Sprinkle with some flaky sea salt and they're ready to enjoy.

 These bars keep really well stored in an airtight container both in the fridge and freezer, but no kidding, I doubt that they will last a couple of days (they definitely don’t in my house anyway!).

 Yes, this recipe is gluten-free, grain-free, soy-free, and coconut-free (depending on the brand of chocolate you use).

 Although they're not baked these bars are not technically raw due to using roasted peanuts, chocolate, and rice milk.
 If you would like to make raw snickers bars, opt for raw peanuts, raw chocolate, and raw plant-based milk such as homemade almond milk or cashew milk.